boltlabs-inc/zip-spec/zip-bolt-support.rst

 		OP_ENDIF
 		OP_CHECKSIGVERIFY

+After each payment on the channel, the customer obtains a closing token for the updated channel balance and provides the merchant a revocation token for the previous state along with the associated wallet public key (this invalidates the pub key).
+If the customer initiated closing, the merchant can use the revocation token to spend the funds of the channel if the customer posts an outdated commitment transaction.

 2.4 Channel Closing
 -------------
-To close the channel, the customer can initiate by posting the most recent commitment transaction that spends from the multi-signature transparent address with inputs that satisfies the script and the ``OP_BOLT`` opcode in mode 1.
-This consists of a closing token (i.e., merchant signature on the wallet state) or an opening of the initial wallet commitment (if there were no payments on the channel). ***Why do these transaction examples not specificy mode of OP_BOLT*** ***Is it actually the case that this transaction flow makes sense?
-Shouldn't the commitment transaction have the required script hash and be checked for validity of the closure token, and then the next posted transactions actually be where the scripts are included as part of scriptSig or whatnot?***
+To close the channel, the customer can initiate by posting the most recent commitment transaction (in Section 2.3) that spends from the multi-signature transparent address with inputs that satisfies the script and the ``OP_BOLT`` opcode in mode 1.
+This consists of a closing token (i.e., merchant signature on the wallet state) or an opening of the initial wallet commitment (if there were no payments on the channel via mode 2).

-Once the timeout has been reached, the customer can post a transaction that claims the output of the customer closing transaction to a shielded output.
+Once the timeout has been reached, the customer can post a transaction that claims the output of the customer closing transaction to a shielded output (see below for an example).
 Before the timeout, the merchant can claim the funds from the ``to_customer'' output by posting a revocation token, if they have one.

 The merchant can immediately claim the ``to_merchant'' output from the customer closing transaction to a shielded address by presenting their P2PKH address.

+Because we do not know how to encumber the outputs of shielded outputs right now, we will rely on a standard transaction to move funds from the closing transaction into a shielded address as follows:

 * ``version``: 2
 * ``groupid``: specify group id